redcenter/api-design-tips/readme.md

     Bad
     /v1/allProducts
-    /v1/productById
+    /v1/productByName
     /v1/productsByClient
     /v1/clientListForDashboard

-I can hear a question coming up: *“Why is productById a bad endpoint?
-How can the client ask for a specific product?”*
+I can hear a question coming up: *“Why is productByName a bad endpoint?
+How can I get data for a specific product?”*

 The answer lies in the good endpoint example: `/v1/products/`

 If you get more familiar with REST, you will see the idea behind this endpoint.
 The endpoint returns all products by default.
-If you only want a specific product based on an id (bad example 2), you add a filter for that attribute.
+If you only want a specific product based on an name (bad example 2), you add a filter for that attribute.

-Like this: `/v1/products/?id=2345`
+Like this: `/v1/products/?name=xbq`

 If you want all products for a specific client (bad endpoint 3), you add a filter for client: